subschema/subschema-devel/subschema.wiki/src/Resolvers.md

 Resolvers are a key component to understanding how Subschema works.
 They add the magical properties to Components.
 Below is the documentation for the built in resolvers, however you can write your own.

 # Resolver API
 The resolver api resolves PropTypes to resolver functions.
+However due to the way newer versions of React handle *propTypes you need to use subschema-prop-types* rather than the React ones.
+For non resolver mappings it will not matter.

 ## Registering a resolver.
 You register a resolver by calling